-Purchasing Robert’s new Nikon DSLR User’s Guide will not guarantee that you will make images as good as the one above but you will learn how to get the most out of your gear for nature and action photography.
+Purchasing this Nikon DSLR User’s Guide will not guarantee that you will make images as good as the one above but you will learn how to get the most out of your gear for nature and action photography.
 (Sports photographers take note.)
-Or, purchase the guide and join us in Homer–see $1000 DISCOUNT OFFER below–for personal lessons from Robert!

 Nikon DSLR User’s Guide for the D300s/D700/D3S/d3x

-Well, it took long enough–at least two years from concept to the final PDF–but Robert O’Toole has out-done himself by creating a masterpiece user’s guide for using Nikon gear.
+Well, it took long enough–at least two years from concept to the final PDF–but a masterpiece Nikon User’s Guide is here.
 I just had my first look at the finished document and all that I can say is “Wow!
 Many Nikon folks show up on IPTs knowing little about properly setting up their cameras.
 “How do you see the histogram?’
 “Don’t know….”
 “Can you set your camera so that we see the RGB histogram and blinkies in the same frame?
 “I once saw it done but don’t know how….”
 For me, it has long seemed that operating a Nikon camera required degrees in Physics, Language, and Logic.
-With Robert’s new guide those days are over.
+With thiss new guide those days are over.

 You will learn when, how, and why to work in Manual mode and when, why, and how to work in one of the auto-modes (by setting exposure compensation).
 You will learn the various camera control options and custom settings so that you can fine-tune your camera to suit your shooting style.
 You will learn how and why many top pros works at higher ISOs than the regular Joes.
-And you will learn how Robert uses both Auto-ISO Control and Exposure Compensation while working in Manual Mode to routinely create perfectly exposed action photographs.
+And you will learn how the author uses both Auto-ISO Control and Exposure Compensation while working in Manual Mode to routinely create perfectly exposed action photographs.
 He explains exactly how he sets the important camera controls.
 And why.
 Those include Release Mode, Focus Mode, and Rear Button Focus.
 You will learn how to set your camera and your flash to create flash blurs.
-You will learn which AF Mode Robert uses 90% of the time and how he sets it up using Menu/Custom Settings Menu.
+You will learn which AF Mode to use 90% of the time for bird photography and how to set things up using Menu/Custom Settings Menu.

 He will teach you how and why to set a variety of buttons and dials.
 How and why to use Live View.
 About the only metering mode he uses.
 How, why, and when to switch AF points with the Multi-Selector.
 How and why to use the often-overlooked Info Button and the often over-looked My Menu feature.
 Then he takes you through the Camera Menus while dealing with the hows and whys of how he sets up the important items.

-In Robert O’Toole’s Nikon DSLR User’s Guide for the D300s/D700/D3S/d3x he shares with you the AF and metering settings that he uses to create sharp, perfectly exposed images.
+In the Nikon DSLR User’s Guide for the D300s/D700/D3S/d3x he shares with you the AF and metering settings that he uses to create sharp, perfectly exposed images.
 In addition he details his entire camera set-up from soup to nuts.
 Learn to use your Nikon camera like a top professional.